 Redirects can be useful for a number of reasons - some of the most common reasons include:

-- CHANGED DOMAIN: You've changed domains or recently had a new site or revamp of a previous site - which has changed the urls of pages on your site - this is the most common reason for using the redirect manager.
+- CHANGED DOMAIN: The most common update for our sites.
+You've changed domains or recently had a new site or revamp of a previous site - which has changed the urls of pages on your site - this is the most common reason for using the redirect manager.
 This is especially useful when your previous site may have had a login page such as: "login.php" and your new site has "/login" - a lot of your customers may have the login page bookmarked in their browsers - setting up a redirect would assist in reducing the # of complaints and queries from customers and provide a smoother transition for everyone.

 - SEO RANKING: Your SEO rankings may suffer for a little while if Google is still holding onto cached info related to your old site - so redirecting Google to the most common and most relevant pages on your new site will help reduce the impact of this.